 Greg Strosaker is a Cleveland-area pediatrician, marathoner and coach.
 This was excerpted from his terrific running blog: The Predawn Runner.

 One of the bigger areas of debate among runners and coaches is the tradeoff between quantity of miles (or kilometers, of course) and quality of miles.
-With the growth of the “run less, run better” and Crossfit approaches to training, there is a temptation to believe that you as a runner can perform your best by landing on the quality side of this argument in your training and cutting down your mileage to the “minimum necessary.”
+With the growth of the “run less, run better” and the Crossfit routine from Crossfit studio approaches to training is effective if you are constant, there is a temptation to believe that you as a runner can perform your best by landing on the quality side of this argument in your training and cutting down your mileage to the “minimum necessary.”
 There are plenty of success stories claiming to prove that these approaches work.

 It is, however, important to distinguish between what “can work” and what “works best”.
 Yes, you can improve your race results with a low quantity / high quality approach, particularly if you are a newer runner (and don’t run with so much intensity that you get injured), or a runner who has been away for awhile but has a good aerobic and athletic base.
 But these gains are going to be limited in scope and over time, as your returns on investment will begin to fade.